top of page

 Regular (Conventional) Boiler

-• Uses both a cylinder and a cold-water storage tank
+• Uses both a hot water cylinder and cold-water storage tank

-Best for: Large properties or homes already using a tank-based system.
+Best for: Larger or older properties already set up with a tank-based system.

-Your home size plays a major role in choosing the right boiler:
+Your property size plays a major role in choosing the right boiler.

 • 1–2 bedrooms